Docs

 Total time taken = max (3, 2, 4) = 4 seconds

-1. Declarative Definition: In the subgraph manifest, you declare the Ethereum calls in a way that indicates they can be executed in parallel.
+1. Declarative Definition: In the Subgraph manifest, you declare the Ethereum calls in a way that indicates they can be executed in parallel.

 2. Parallel Execution Engine: The Graph Node’s execution engine recognizes these declarations and runs the calls simultaneously.

-3. Result Aggregation: Once all calls are complete, the results are aggregated and used by the subgraph for further processing.
+3. Result Aggregation: Once all calls are complete, the results are aggregated and used by the Subgraph for further processing.

 Example Configuration in Subgraph Manifest